soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 The report refreshes to show the results of your applied filter.
 Use this view to conduct further analysis.

-## View data about phishing URLs and actions taken
+## View data about phishing URLs and click verdict

-You can use Explorer to see detected phishing attempts against your organization, and .
+You can use Explorer to see detected phishing attempts against your organization, and which URLs were allowed or blocked.
 This is done by using the [Email > Phish](threat-explorer-views.md#email--phish) view.

 1. In the Office 365 Security & Compliance Center ([https://protection.office.com](https://protection.office.com)), choose **Threat management** > **Explorer**.
 2. In the View menu, choose **Email** > **Phish**.<br/>![View menu for Explorer](media/ExplorerViewEmailPhishMenu.png)<br/>